-Tax season is officially in full swing, and you could use some survival tips.
+The busy season for accountants is officially in full swing, and you could use some survival tips.
 Perhaps, you were tipped off to this fact by the piles of paperwork overtaking your desk.
 Or maybe it’s the recurrent nightmares about falling into a swirling sea of W-2s and 1099s.

 For accounting professionals, tax season is synonymous with managing epically large workloads, putting in extra-long hours and consuming copious amounts of coffee.
-But despite the inherently frenetic nature of tax season, there are steps you can take to avoid work burnout — and possibly even thrive.
+But despite the inherently frenetic nature of tax time, there are steps you can take to avoid work burnout — and possibly even thrive.

 Consider these eight survival tips during the remainder of this hectic stretch, this crazy-busy season for accountants:

 1. Give yourself a break